kharchenkolab/conos/README.md

 ## Conos: Clustering On Network Of Samples

 * **What is Conos?**
-Conos is a package to wire together large collections of single-cell RNA-seq datasets, which allows for both the identification of recurrent cell clusters and the propagation of information between datasets in multi-sample or atlas-scale collections.
+Conos is an R package to wire together large collections of single-cell RNA-seq datasets, which allows for both the identification of recurrent cell clusters and the propagation of information between datasets in multi-sample or atlas-scale collections.
 It focuses on the uniform mapping of homologous cell types across heterogeneous sample collections.
 For instance, users could investigate a collection of dozens of peripheral blood samples from cancer patients combined with dozens of controls, which perhaps includes samples of a related tissue such as lymph nodes.

 * **How does it work?**
 ![overview](http://pklab.med.harvard.edu/peterk/conos/Figure1_take3.pk.png)